-In order to be realised, projects included in the VEDP (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework, of which the VEDP is not part and does not contribute towards.
+In order to be realised, projects included in the VEDP (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework3, of which the VEDP is not part and does not contribute towards.
 Such legislation, policies, plans and programmes include:

-- Requirements for lower-tier environmental assessment, including EIA and AA; - The Kerry County Development Plan, including various provisions relating to sustainable development, environmental protection and environmental management; and

-• The Climate Action Plan 2019, the National Climate Change Adaptation Framework (2018 and any subsequent versions) and the National Mitigation Plan (2017 and any subsequent versions).
+- Requirements for lower-tier environmental assessment, including EIA and AA; - The Dublin City Development Plan 2016-2022 (as varied), the George's Quay Local Area Plan 2012 (as extended), the North Lotts and Grand Canal Dock SDZ Planning Scheme 2014 and the Poolbeg West SDZ Planning Scheme 2019, including various provisions relating to sustainable development, environmental protection and environmental management; and - The Climate Action Plan 2019, the National Climate Change Adaptation Framework (2018 and any subsequent versions), the National Mitigation Plan (2017 and any subsequent versions) and the Dublin City Council Climate Change Action Plan 2019-2024.

-Infrastructure Capacity
+Infrastructure Capacity4

-With respect to infrastructural capacity (including drinking water, wastewater, waste and transport) the potential impact on existing infrastructure as well as the potential environmental effects of a likely increase in tourism-related traffic volumes along any routes resulting from the relevant initiative shall be considered and mitigated as appropriate, where relevant.
+With respect to infrastructural capacity (including drinking water, wastewater, waste and transport), the potential impact on existing infrastructure shall be considered and mitigated as appropriate, where relevant.
 The promotion of developing visitor friendly infrastructure where it is required will also be encouraged.

-Visitor Management
+Visitor Management5